 History of present illness should determine whether diplopia involves one or both eyes, whether diplopia is intermittent or constant, and whether the images are separated vertically, horizontally, or both.
 Any associated pain is noted, as well as whether it occurs with or without eye movement.

 Review of systems should seek symptoms of other cranial nerve dysfunction, such as vision abnormalities (2nd cranial nerve); numbness of forehead and cheek (5th cranial nerve); facial weakness (7th cranial nerve); dizziness, hearing loss, or gait difficulties (8th cranial nerve); and swallowing or speech difficulties (9th and 12th cranial nerves).
 Other neurologic symptoms, such as weakness and sensory abnormalities, should be sought, noting whether these are intermittent or constant.
 Nonneurologic symptoms of potential causes are ascertained.
-They include nausea, vomiting, and diarrhea (botulism); palpitations, heat sensitivity, and weight loss ( Graves disease Etiology Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more ); and difficulty with bladder control ( multiple sclerosis Multiple Sclerosis (MS) Multiple sclerosis (MS) is characterized by disseminated patches of demyelination in the brain and spinal cord.
+They include nausea, vomiting, and diarrhea (botulism); palpitations, heat sensitivity, and weight loss (Graves disease Etiology Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more ); and difficulty with bladder control (multiple sclerosis Multiple Sclerosis (MS) Multiple sclerosis (MS) is characterized by disseminated patches of demyelination in the brain and spinal cord.
 Common symptoms include visual and oculomotor abnormalities, paresthesias, weakness... read more ).

 Past medical history should seek presence of known hypertension Hypertension Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
 Hypertension with no known cause (primary; formerly, essential... read more , diabetes Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
 Early symptoms are related to hyperglycemia and include polydipsia... read more , or both; atherosclerosis, particularly including cerebrovascular disease; and alcohol abuse.